Amanda-Lynn-S/ROS2-Trajectory-Optimization-for-Leo-Rover/README.md

 | **`mock_cloud_pub.py`** | **Publisher** → `/point_cloud/cloud_registered` | Publishes a synthetic PointCloud2 in the ZED optical frame for testing, simulating a flat floor with a raised bump obstacle. |
 | **`cloud_to_target_frame.py`** | **Subscriber** ← `/point_cloud/cloud_registered` · **Publisher** → `/cloud_in_target_frame` | Transforms the incoming point cloud into the target frame using TF2. |
 | **`height_costmap.py`** | **Subscriber** ← `/cloud_in_target_frame` · **Publisher** → `/height_costmap` | Discretizes the point cloud into a 2D grid, estimates floor height via a low percentile of Z values, and marks cells as occupied (cost=100) if their max relative height exceeds a threshold.
 Publishes a `nav_msgs/OccupancyGrid`. |

+**Note:** **`mock_cloud_pub.py`** is only used for testing the framework; otherwise, the ZED ROS 2 wrapper needs to be launched to get a livestream from the camera and perform the correct frame transformation to get the occupancy grid.

 ## rover_scp package